haruosuz/DS4GD/2018giga/CaseStudy.md

     mytree <- nj(mydist)
     plot.phylo(mytree, type="unrooted")

 Q3.
-Build an unrooted phylogenetic tree of the four proteins, based on a trimmed alignment of the four proteins.
-Does this differ from the tree based on the untrimmed alignment (in Q2)?
-Can you explain why?

-    # Trimming a multiple sequence alignment by discarding columns with too many gaps.
-    library(microseq)
-    msa <- readFasta(in.file = "myaln.fasta")
-    print(nchar(msa$Sequence))
-    msa.trimmed <- msaTrim(msa = msa, gap.end = 0.3, gap.mid = 0.3)
-    print(nchar(msa.trimmed$Sequence))
-    writeFasta(fdta = msa.trimmed, out.file = "msa.trimmed.fasta", width = 80)

-    # read the FASTA-format alignment into R, and calculate the genetic distances between the protein sequences:
-    myaln <- read.alignment(file = "msa.trimmed.fasta", format = "fasta")
-    mydist <- dist.alignment(myaln)
-    mydist

-    # construct a phylogenetic tree
-    mytree <- nj(mydist)
-    plot.phylo(mytree, type="unrooted")

-Q4.
-Build a rooted phylogenetic tree of the four proteins based on a trimmed alignment, using an outgroup.
+Build a rooted phylogenetic tree of the four proteins, using an outgroup.
 Which are the most closely related proteins, based on the tree?
 What extra information does this tree tell you, compared to the unrooted tree in Q2?

+    library("seqinr")
+    # create a function to retrieve several sequences from UniProt
     retrieve_seqs_uniprot <- function(ACCESSION) read.fasta(file = paste0("http://www.uniprot.org/uniprot/",ACCESSION,".fasta"), seqtype = c("AA"), strip.desc = TRUE)[[1]]
     seqnames <- c("Q9YRR4", "Q9YP96", "B0LSS3", "Q6TFL5", "Q32ZE1") # Make a vector containing the names of the sequences
     seqs <- lapply(seqnames,  retrieve_seqs_uniprot) # Retrieve the sequences and store them in list variable "seqs"